adaneshp/Computer-Aided-Design/README.md

 - Computer Assignment 1:
 - Computer Assignment 2:
 - Computer Assignment 3:
-- Computer Assignment 4:
+- Computer Assignment 4: Neural Netowr -
-- Computer Assignment 5:
+- Computer Assignment 5: Final Project -
-- Computer Assignment 6:
-- Computer Assignment 7:
-- HW 1:
-- HW 2:

 The rest of the homeworks and assignments did not require a code development and were mostly theoretical.
 Each Directory has its own README file.